Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Tracking Access and Participation Measures

 McMaster University successfully attracts women to a wide range of programs across the university.
 In recent years, the number of women students has consistently outpaced the number of male students.
-In the McMaster University Fact Book 2023-2024 women enrolment figures are on Page 36 and completion (graduation) figures on page 59.
-Admission and registration rates are displayed on page 35.
+In the McMaster University Fact Book 2024-2025 women enrolment figures are on Page 40 completion (graduation) figures on page 53.
+Admission and registration rates are displayed on page 34.

 Application Rate: McMaster tracks women’s applications from the Ontario Universities’ Application Centre.
 Acceptance rate is also documented on a year-to-year basis.

-Women Entry: Full-time and part-time Undergraduate and graduate headcount enrolment: 55.8% women.
-Continuing education enrolments consisted of 69% women students in 2023.
-Women Retention (Next-Year Entry) Rate: Retention rates have been consistently higher than 92.5% for full-time women students.
+Women Entry: Full-time and part-time Undergraduate and graduate headcount enrolment: 56% women.
+Continuing education enrolments consisted of 67.7% women students in 2024.
+Women Retention (Next-Year Entry) Rate: Female students continued to second year at higher rates than their male counterparts.

 Discrimination & Harassment Policy and Trans Inclusion Online Resource